-Band Object
+Band object

-A Band is defined as a span of RF spectrum.
-Each Band is received from a single Source and converted to a sample stream by a signal processor that is typically referred to as an RF front-end.
-This analog signal represented by the Band experiences the following changes as it passes through this mixed-signal processing chain:
+A band is defined as a span of RF spectrum.
+Each band is received from a single source and converted to a sample stream by a signal processor that is typically referred to as an RF front-end.
+This analog signal represented by the band experiences the following changes as it passes through this mixed-signal processing chain:

 The RF center frequency, FRF, is translated to FIF